 If you feel called to help support kids in our community as they begin a new school year, please purchase a good quality backpack and lunch bag.
-Drop them off at the church during the week or bring them with you to the outdoor service this Sunday August 20th.
-The backpacks will be prayed over during the service and sent to the Salvation Army in Cornwall for sorting the following day.
+Drop them off at the church during the week or bring them with you to worship this Sunday August 19th.
+The backpacks will be prayed over during the service and then they will be sent to the Salvation Army in Cornwall for sorting.
 Thank you for supporting this outreach ministry.

 When the weather gets warm and the sun is shining, everyone wants to be outdoors!
-For Christ Church Seaway, that means it’s time to flip over the canoe and celebrate the Eucharist outside!
+For Christ Church Seaway, that means it’s time to turn over the canoe and celebrate the Eucharist outside!

 The liturgy is very casual.
-Bring a lawn chair or blanket to sit on and stay for a picnic lunch after the service.
+Bring a lawn chair or blanket to sit on and stay for a pot-luck picnic lunch after the service.
 If you have outside games to play, bring those too!
-A simple BBQ (hamburgers or hot dogs) is provided.
-Everything else is pot-luck.

 Christ Church Seaway has four outdoor worship services scheduled for this Summer:

 Sunday June 24 – Sunday School and Choir end-of-season celebration!

 Sunday August 12 – Tri-parish joint service for St. Lawrence Day!

 Sunday September 9 – Autumn kick-off and welcome back!